Overview

 MCP Server Not Connecting

-Issue: Claude Desktop doesn’t show Qovery tools Solutions:- Verify API token is correct
+Issue: Client doesn’t show Qovery tools or cannot connect Solutions:- Verify the MCP Server URL is correct:

 Authentication Errors

-Issue: “Authentication failed” errors Solutions:- Verify API token hasn’t expired
+Issue: “Authentication failed” or “Invalid token” errors Solutions:- Verify your API token is correct (check for copy-paste errors)

 Security Best Practices